rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of QueryDatastoreFreespaceThresholdInputs.
 - Returns QueryDatastoreFreespaceThresholdsReply.
+### removednodedetails
+Get the information for removed nodes.

+- There is a single argument of type RemovedNodeDetailsInput.
+- Returns RemoveNodeDetailsReply.
 ### roletemplates
 The list of available role templates.